michaeluno/admin-page-framework/readme.txt

 The [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework") is avaiable.
 Create an issue first and we'll see if changes can be made.

-= How can I contribute to improving the documentation? = In the [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework"), there is a folder named, **document**, and you can see the md files.
+= How can I contribute to improving the documentation? = In the [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework"), there is a folder named, **document**, and the md files are in the folder.
 They are the documentation files and they follow the [markdown](http://daringfireball.net/projects/markdown/syntax) syntax.

 You can modify these files and commit the changes.
 Before requesting a pull, please submit an [issue](https://github.com/michaeluno/admin-page-framework/issues) first so that we can discuss whether it is appropriate or not.